porqz/Keyboard-Layout-Switcher/README.md

 # Keyboard Layout Switcher

-Keyboard Layout Switcher is a command-line application for macOS that allows to see enabled keyboard layouts (input sources) and make one as current.
+Keyboard Layout Switcher is a command-line application for macOS that allows to see enabled keyboard layouts (input sources) and select one as current.

 ## How to Use